zhaoyanzhen1/uvp/docs/config-vuln-source.md

 Vulnerability source configurations are stored in database table `vuln_source_config`, and initialized by [data.sql](../src/main/resources/data.sql).

-There are four basic and several source-specific configurations.
+There are one basic and several source-specific configurations.

 ## Basic Configurations